JoseBozada/AskWorld/README.md

 ```

-### Implementación

-Conseguido.

-## REQUISITO 3: Acceso restringido a usuarios no registrados
+## REQUISITO 3: Acceso restringido a usuarios no registrados - Conseguido

 No queremos que los usuarios no registrados tengan acceso a funciones de un usuario registrado como por ejemplo acceder a sus publicaciones.